-the modern multinational enterprise.
+In addition, the behaviour of multinational corporations appears to be very much affected by unions and industrial relations environments both at home and abroad.
+Moreover, it seems reasonable to conjecture that labour market institutions have evolved in response to the rise of the modern multinational enterprise.
 For example, at the microeconomic level there have been different schemes for compensating workers and changes in collective bargaining practices.
 Specifically, there has been a move towards more firm-level and efficiency-based bargaining.
 At the macroeconomic level, we have witnessed both decentralisation of wage and employment determination as well as deunionisation in many OECD countries.
 This could be euphemistically termed an Americanisation of wage and employment determination practices.
 One consequence is that, empirically-speaking, we should not expect to find dramatic negative effects on workers, particularly, those workers with substantial bargaining power.
 Skilled workers and well-organised union workers, in fact, are almost assuredly better off in the new global environment.
 Moreover, multinational firms in developed countries are likely to be concentrated in oligopolistic, high rent industries -- precisely the industries in which organised workers have the most to gain.
 However, it does seem clear that the less-skilled, weakly unionised or non-unionised workers are at greater risk in the new global environment.
-In turn, this may stimulate policy-makers to respond by regulating and reforming rules for investment in their countries37.
+In turn, this may stimulate policy-makers to respond by regulating and reforming rules for investment in their countries.

 An alternative policy response may take the form of increasing generosity of welfare schemes that equalise the post-tax and transfer distribution of income.
 For example, it has been observed that despite increases in the dispersion of earned incomes that, in some countries at least, inequality in post-transfer and post-tax income inequality has not grown (e.g., Gottschalk and Smeeding, 1997; Aaberge et al., 2000).
 This suggests that political pressures have been brought to bear on the generosity of public transfers at a time when earned incomes have become more unequally distributed.
 From a political economic perspective, the growing inequality of income could be associated with strong compositional effects on the demand for public insurance.
-For example, the growing size and economic significance of sectors of the economy that pay higher wages for certain types of workers, could result in political pressures that lead to higher levels of transfer payments to disadvantaged workers.38
+For example, the growing size and economic significance of sectors of the economy that pay higher wages for certain types of workers, could result in political pressures that lead to higher levels of transfer payments to disadvantaged workers.

-37 Blomström et al. (2000) conclude their study of the impact of inward FDI for Japan by noting the existence of various pressures for fundamental structural changes.
+&lt;sup>37 Blomström et al. (2000) conclude their study of the impact of inward FDI for Japan by noting the existence of various pressures for fundamental structural changes.
 Among these are the pressure for the Japanese labour markets to become increasingly flexible.
 As for regulatory reform, they argue that there will be convergence to the industry policies of other advanced nations.

-38 Some authors have argued that more generous unemployment benefits and changes to cash transfer and income tax systems have arisen to ensure worker acquiescence to potentially disruptive microeconomic reforms, such as trade and investment liberalisation (e.g., Rodrik, 1998).
+&lt;sup>38 Some authors have argued that more generous unemployment benefits and changes to cash transfer and income tax systems have arisen to ensure worker acquiescence to potentially disruptive microeconomic reforms, such as trade and investment liberalisation (e.g., Rodrik, 1998).